davidclin/mechanical-keyboards/README.md

 <hr>

 ### K E Y M A P P I N G
-Activates the following by toggling to Layer03 via the RightAlt button<br>
+Activates the following by toggling to Layer 3 via the RightAlt button<br>
 o numbers in the navigation cluster | 0 uses the up arrow key<p>

 ![KeyMapping](./images/via-mapping.gif)